SQL tasks

 Log in to the NineData Console.

-In the left navigation pane, click > .
+In the left navigation pane, click DevOps > SQL Task.

-tipIf is not found, ensure that your console is in organization mode.
+tipIf SQL Task is not found, ensure that your console is in organization mode.
 To switch from personal mode to organization mode, see Switch to Organization.

-On the page, locate the target SQL task and click on the task ID or the in the column on the right side of the task.
-Click on in the upper right corner of the page.
+On the SQL Task page, locate the target SQL task and click on the task ID or the Details in the Actions column on the right side of the task.
+Click on Pause in the upper right corner of the Details page.

 Terminate SQL Task

-You can terminate an SQL task when its status is not in a terminal state (e.g., or ).
+You can terminate an SQL task when its status is not in a terminal state (e.g., Success or Terminated).
 Once terminated, all ongoing operations will stop, and no further actions can be performed on the task.

 Prerequisites